VoICE Immunization Evidence: Health Systems Strengthening

 Investments made in polio eradication contribute to health systems strengthening and health service delivery.

-In October 2012, responding to the declaration by the World Health Organization of polio eradication as a global public health emergency, and to improve its national response, the Government of Nigeria used the Incident Management System (IMS) to establish a national Emergency Operations Center (EOC) as part of a new national emergency plan for the global polio eradication initiative.
+The Government of Nigeria used the Incident Management System (IMS) to establish a national Emergency Operations Center (EOC) as part of a new national emergency plan for the global polio eradication initiative.
 The use of IMS through the EOC changed the operational tempo, accountability measures, and programmatic success of the polio program.
-This existing infrastructure was leveraged to contain the outbreak of Ebola.
+This existing infrastructure was in place and leveraged to contain the outbreak of Ebola.

 Vaccination in combination with other interventions or infrastructure investments offers opportunities for cost-sharing between programs.